aaheli8/PCDCQ4-Aaheli/Readme.md

 ## Project Structure and Installation
 The project is inside the folder named `Project` and contains two subfolders static(contains the style) and templates(Jinja2.0 templates that contains the HTML pages for UI).
 The project contains the `app.py` file that contains the routes and oauth configuration of the project.
 To execute this project, follow the below steps
-- You can create Virtual Environment in Windows by suing the following commands:</br>
+- You can create Virtual Environment in Windows by using the following commands:</br>
 Follow the below steps in Windows</br>
 `python -m venv .venv`</br>
 To activate the Python Environment in Powershell Terminal `.venv\Scripts\Activate.ps1`